South Townsville

 PROFILE FAQ

-South Townsville has very high levels of nearby infrastructure activity, ranking in the top 10% nationally
+South Townsville has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 12 projects likely to affect the area.
-Notable ones include The Hive at 10-15 The Strand Masterplan, Weststate Private Hospital, Defence Housing Australia's Townsville New Builds Volume Leasing Program (400+ Homes), and Marina Residences.
-Below is a list of those most relevant.
+Twelve projects have been identified by AreaSearch as potentially impacting the area.
+Key among these are The Hive at 10-15 The Strand Masterplan, Weststate Private Hospital, Defence Housing Australia's Townsville New Builds Volume Leasing Program involving over four hundred homes, and Marina Residences.

 Professional plan users can use the search below to filter and access additional projects.